aaishikasb/Wifi-Repeater/README.md

 # WiFi Repeater

-This is an implementation of a WiFi NAT router on the esp8266 and esp8285 based on a repository by [martin-ger](https://github.com/martin-ger/esp_wifi_repeater).
+This is an implementation of a WiFi Repeater or a WiFi NAT router on the ESP8266 and ESP8285 based on a repository by [martin-ger](https://github.com/martin-ger/esp_wifi_repeater).

-Using this repository you would be able to create **Simple range extender for an existing WiFi network** .
-For upgraded use case scenarios head over to this [link](https://github.com/martin-ger/esp_wifi_repeater).
+Using this repository you would be able to create **Simple Range Extender for an Existing WiFi Network** .
+For upgraded use case scenarios based on this head over to this [link](https://github.com/martin-ger/esp_wifi_repeater).

 ## Requirements